 R03a \textit{``Process automation: efficiency, optimization, productivity''} (grounded = 15).
-R03a is evidenced by the following excerpts: \textit{``We will be able to deploy at any time"} [ID22], \textit{``We aim an automated model in the provisioning of the platform''} [ID27] and \textit{``We expected the benefits of automating tasks, previously done manually, through continuous integration and continuous deployment.
+R03a is evidenced by the following excerpts: \textit{``We will be able to deploy at any time"} [ID22], \textit{``We aim for an automated model in the provisioning of the platform''} [ID27] and \textit{``We expected the benefits of automating tasks, previously done manually, through continuous integration and continuous deployment.
 This avoids human mistakes and shortens time to production''} [ID24].
 In this regard, some striking issues that organizations expect to eliminate by adopting DevOps are described through the following excerpt: \textit{``There were several manual changes made by particular developers and this caused several problems.
 Sometimes these developers were on vacation and no one knows what they touched.
 Sometimes, a change was made by hand in production and the next time something was uploaded and overwritten, the change was lost and no one remembered how to do it''} [ID28].

 R04c \textit{``Improve team collaboration and communication''} (grounded = 8).
-R04c is evidenced by the following excerpts: \textit{``The aim of incorporating DevOps was to improve communication and dialogue between all parties involved in the projects''} [ID12], \textit{``We were looking for breaking down all the barriers that initially existed between the development and operations teams so that everyone share common objectives''}[ID26], \textit{``We were looking for a satisfactory process for development and operations to generate more confidence.
-Operations did not trust on that the developers were able to deploy in production, meanwhile developers were always criticizing that they were not allowed to deploy''} [ID01], and \textit{``The main result we were expecting was to reduce the distance between the development and operations teams.
-We do not want to spend time on deploying code, integrating code, solving problems in different branches, etc. We want to spend time on design, development, learning about new technologies, innovation, etc. This makes the company much more competitive''} [ID24].
+R04c is evidenced by the following excerpts: \textit{``The aim of incorporating DevOps was to improve communication and dialogue between all parties involved in the projects''} [ID12], \textit{``We were looking to break down all the barriers that initially existed between the development and operations teams so that everyone shares common objectives''}[ID26], \textit{``We were looking for a satisfactory process for development and operations to generate more confidence.
+Operations did not trust that the developers were able to deploy in production; meanwhile, developers were always criticizing that they were not allowed to deploy''} [ID01], and \textit{``The main result we were expecting was the reduction of the distance between the development and operations teams.
+We do not want to spend time deploying code, integrating code, solving problems in different branches, etc. We want to spend time on design, development, learning about new technologies, innovation, etc. This makes the company much more competitive''} [ID24].